Baie-Comeau Drakkar

-The Baie-Comeau Drakkar is a junior ice hockey team in the Quebec Major Junior Hockey League that plays at Centre Henry-Leonard in Baie-Comeau, Quebec, Canada.
+The Baie-Comeau Drakkar is a Canadian junior ice hockey team in the Quebec Maritimes Junior Hockey League that plays at Centre Henry-Leonard in Baie-Comeau, Quebec.
 The name "Drakkar" refers to a type of longship.

 History

 The Drakkar first played in the QMJHL in 1997–98 season.
 One of the founders of the team was former Quebec Nordique co-founder Marius Fortier.

-Baie-Comeau has never won the President's Cup, and with just seven winning seasons in their history.
+Baie-Comeau has never won the President's Cup, and only have nine winning seasons in their history.
 The 2012–13 team had the second-best record during the regular season and reached the league finals for the first time in franchise history, but lost to the Halifax Mooseheads, four games to one.

 National Hockey League (NHL) alumni include Marc-André Bergeron, Jean-François Jacques, Yanick Lehoux, Olivier Michaud, Joël Perrault, Patrick Thoresen, Bruno St. Jacques and Gabriel Bourque.

 During its 2005–06 season, the team was the subject of the documentary film Junior by the National Film Board of Canada.